-- Conveyor Belt-O-Doom: The setting for the Gene Gadget Zone boss.
+- Conveyor Belt o' Doom: The setting for the Gene Gadget Zone boss.

 - Eternal Engine: Gene Gadget Zone and Panic Puppet Zone.

-- Green Grove Zone
+- Green Hill Zone: Green Grove Zone.

 - Lethal Lava Land: Volcano Valley Zone, complete with leaping fireballs and collapsing stone bridges.

 - Multiple Endings: Didn't get all the Emeralds?
-Well then you get the Bad Ending, which alludes to Robotnik returning.
+Well, then, you get the Bad Ending, which alludes to Robotnik returning.
 Get them all?
-Then you gain access to The Final Fight, which is pretty self explanatory, and if you beat it, you get the Good Ending.
+Then you gain access to The Final Fight, which is pretty self-explanatory, and if you beat it, you get the Good Ending.

-- Our Founder: In Panic Puppet Act 2, Sonic has to reach the top of a giant Robotnik statue through his nose.
+- Our Founder: In Panic Puppet Zone Act 2, Sonic has to reach the top of a giant Robotnik statue through his nose.
 The boss fight for the stage takes place inside the statue.

 - Recurring Riff: The Saturn/PC soundtrack incorporates the title theme melody into nearly every single track in the game.

-- Slippy-Slidey Ice World: Diamond Dust Zone
+- Slippy-Slidey Ice World: Diamond Dust Zone.

-- True Final Boss: The Final Fight, the Final Boss Battle is available by beating the game with all the Chaos Emeralds, beating this boss is needed to get the Good Ending.
+- True Final Boss: The Final Fight, the final Boss Battle, is available by beating the game with all the Chaos Emeralds.
+Beating this boss is needed to get the Good Ending.

 - Unexpected Gameplay Change: The entire game involves destroying robots to free Flickies.
 But then Panic Puppet Zone comes.
 Act 1 has you freeing them in pods.
 Act 2 lacks them entirely, being a traditional Point A to Point B stage.
 The manual handwaves it by saying that Robotnik hasn't had time to put the Flickies in the robots yet, as Sonic got there sooner than expected.